Diocese of Szeged–Csanád

 The Diocese of Szeged–Csanád (Dioecesis Szegediensis–Csanadiensis) is a Latin Church diocese of the Catholic Church located in the cities of Szeged and Csanád in the ecclesiastical province of Kalocsa-Kecskemét in Hungary.

-The diocesan cathedral is the Cathedral of Our Lady of the Hungarians in Szeged.
+The diocesan cathedral is since 1930 the Cathedral of Our Lady of the Hungarians in Szeged.
+The previous cathedral was St George's Cathedral in Timișoara (Cathedral of the Diocese of Timișoara after 1930).

 The Co-Cathedral of St. Anthony of Padua is based in Békéscsaba.